odhran-kainos/blog/post/20 - Warts of the Scala Programming Language.md

 ## Conclusion

 Most of the warts listed here are not inherent to the "core" of the Scala
 language: types, values, classes, traits, functions, and implicits.
 None of them are particularly deep, nor should they be very controversial.
+This list is obviously neither objective nor comprehensive.

 Nevertheless, these warts are annoying far beyond their level of sophistication, and especially pose a barrier to newbies (such as